disclaimer

 Sealing and Expunging Criminal Records in Tennessee

-In Tennessee, publicly accessible criminal records may significantly impact individuals.
+In Tennessee, publicly accessible criminal records can have a significant impact on individuals.
 Some of the limiting effects include hindering an individual’s chances of gaining employment, securing credit facilities, housing, running or being selected for political or public positions, and pursuing higher education.
-A way of dealing with the challenges posed by having a criminal record is to get the records sealed or expunged by a judge.
-Tennessee State Courts permit expungement, which is the removal and destruction of public records that show conviction.
+A way to address the challenges posed by having a criminal record is to have the records sealed or expunged by a judge.
+Tennessee State Courts permit expungement, which is the removal and destruction of public records that show a conviction.
 Expungement makes the conviction non-existent, making it inaccessible to requestors.

 The Difference Between Sealing and Expunging Criminal Records

-When a criminal record is sealed, the documents become unavailable for public viewing unless the requestor has a court order.
-Expungement translates to the complete removal and destruction of the documents which show an individual’s arrest and conviction history.
+When a criminal record is sealed, the documents become inaccessible to the public unless the requester has a court order.
+Expungement translates to the complete removal and destruction of the documents that show an individual’s arrest and conviction history.
 It also refers to the removal of case files from electronic databases.
 Once the court expunges a record, the individual may legally state that the offense or arrest never happened, even under oath.

 How to Seal a Criminal Record in Tennessee

-In the state of Tennessee, criminal records cannot be sealed.
+In the state of Tennessee, criminal records cannot be sealed or expunged.
 If a criminal record is not eligible for expungement, then it remains a public record.
 However, juvenile records, which qualify for expungement under the Federal statutes, may be eligible for sealing.

 What Crimes Can Be Expunged in Tennessee?

-In the state of Tennessee, offenders with two convictions at most may be eligible to request for expungement of both records at once.
+In the state of Tennessee, offenders with two or fewer convictions may be eligible to request the expungement of both records simultaneously.
 However, only convictions for non-violent felonies and misdemeanors are eligible for expungement, including:

 • Instances where there was no use or attempted use of force against another individual or property